JetBrains/intellij-platform-plugin-template/README.md

 > **TIP**: Set a suffix to the plugin version to publish it in the custom repository channel, i.e. `v1.0.0-beta` will push your plugin to the `beta` [release channel][docs:release-channel].

-The authorization process relies on the `PUBLISH_TOKEN` secret environment variable, which must be specified in the _Secrets_ section of the repository _Settings_.
+The authorization process relies on the `PUBLISH_TOKEN` secret environment variable, specified in the _Secrets_ section of the repository _Settings_.

-You can get that token in the [My Tokens][jb:my-tokens] tab within your JetBrains Marketplace profile dashboard.
+You can get that token in your JetBrains Marketplace profile dashboard in the [My Tokens][jb:my-tokens] tab.

 > **Important:**
 > Before using the automated deployment process, it is necessary to manually create a new plugin in JetBrains Marketplace to specify options like the license, repository URL, etc.